BUNPC/VAN_modeling/README.md

 ## Instructions
 1. Download VANmodel_0.0.zip from [here](https://drive.google.com/drive/u/1/folders/1ofeCST9HWSLrFGk8WpN9-0dzM-5mqY4R).
-2. 2.
-Unzip all the files to a folder and copy the folder name.
+2. Unzip all the files to a folder and copy the folder name.
 For example, in the below case, the folder name is ‘C:\Users\xcheng17\Documents\VAN\’
 ![Figure](Example.png)
+3. Open the Matlab script VANmodelrun.m.
+Make sure you change ‘myfolder1’ to the folder you just saved your files.
+4. If you are using Windows instead of Linux, make sure you change all the ‘/’ in all the scripts to ‘\’;
+5. You can specify the parameters you want, such as the magnetic field strength B0.
+6. Run the script.
+All the results, including intermediate results, are saved in the ‘data/mouse#/results/’ folder.
+Here the number ‘#’ is a number from 1 to 6 as you specified in the variable ‘mouseindex’.
+7. Do something else.
+The computation takes about 12-24 hours, depending on your computer speed.
+8. The gradient echo BOLD signal is the ‘BOLD_Gx’ variable in ‘MCBOLD_##.mat’.